 All day and night for several days, the indigenous drink, dance, wear big black hats covered with symbols, whistle, wave sticks, parade through the streets and fight each other.

-Last year in Cotacachi, three indigenous were killed during this celebration, including one death from teargas administrated by the local police.
+One year in Cotacachi, three indigenous were killed during this celebration, including one death from tear gas administrated by the local police.
 While some customs such as this can be puzzling, even shocking, resist any urge to ridicule or openly make fun of these activities.
 The responsible global citizen merely observes these vastly cultural differences as neutrally as possible with an open mind.

 Read what you can about customs in the places in Ecuador you will visit so that you minimize socially incorrect behavior simply because you do not know what is really happening.

 In Ecuador there is a wide difference in the way women dress.
-Indigenous women still wear long skirts and embroidered blouses, some with head wraps.
-Many younger women have adapted low-riding, belly-baring tight jeans and tops that leave little to the imagination.
+Most indigenous women still wear long skirts and embroidered blouses, some with head wraps.
+Many younger women have adapted tight jeans and tops that leave little to the imagination.

 Mañana is a term often misunderstood by Westerners.
 Mañana doesn’t mean simply “tomorrow” or “in the morning” in Ecuador.
 Understanding the true, expanded meaning of mañana will relieve much stress and upset on the part of ex-pats who presume something delayed will occur the next day.
 Not so.
 The responsible global citizen tries to understand local culture.